 I chose the University of Suffolk because of the practical opportunities that were available to us outside of classes to learn, apply, and grow as practitioners, which I knew was essential to employment at the end of the course.

+My time at Suffolk has moulded me into who I am today.
 I cannot stress enough how important it is that you get yourself out there and just let yourself make friends.
 Make the most of your course and utilise all of the resources available to you, just like with relationships, build yourself up from day 1 so that when you look back at your University years you are truly proud of what you have achieved.